Conreality/conreality-wiki/To-Dos.md

       The project uses a CMake-based build system.
     - Bundle OCaml packages under `lib/` as submodules.
     - Build the transitive dependency graph with correct ordering.
-- Build manuals (HTML, PDF, EPUB) automatically in post-commit hook.
+- Build all manuals (HTML, PDF, EPUB) automatically from post-commit hooks.

 Target Architectures & Platforms
 --------------------------------